 So, yeah, online reviews have tremendous influence on the way your patients think about you and your business.
 But what if you don't have any reviews, or the ones you do have are negative?

 Worry not: managing your online reputation is far easier than getting a cranky child to open up wide.
+With a specific reputation management strategy for dentists in place, you'll have positive patient reviews in no time.

 Part One: Adopt a Good Chairside Manner